nodejs/node/doc/api/modules.markdown

 <!-- type=misc -->

-The semantics of Node's `require()` function were designed to be general enough to support a number of sane directory structures.
+The semantics of Node’s `require()` function were designed to be general enough to support a number of sane directory structures.
 Package manager programs such as `dpkg`, `rpm`, and `npm` will hopefully find it possible to build native packages from Node modules without modification.

 Below we give a suggested directory structure that could work:

-Let's say that we wanted to have the folder at `/usr/lib/node/<some-package>/<some-version>` hold the contents of a specific version of a package.
+Let’s say that we wanted to have the folder at `/usr/lib/node/<some-package>/<some-version>` hold the contents of a specific version of a package.